 Community Engagement-Outreach Core

-The Community Outreach Core will coordinate efforts across the COE, with MACHE faculty affiliates, and with our community partners to reduce the disparities faced by underserved communities with special emphasis on the epidemic of diabetes.
+The Community Outreach Core coordinated efforts across the COE, with MACHE faculty affiliates, and with our community partners to reduce the disparities faced by underserved communities with special emphasis on the epidemic of diabetes.

 - Build on MACHE's existing community partnerships to establish the Diabetes and Obesity Network for Integrated Community-Based Health Solutions.
 This Network consists of researchers, health professionals, community-based organizations and community residents dedicated to reducing the risk of diabetes and obesity in African American and Hispanic/Latino communities in Winston Salem/Forsyth County.